-Prohibit the use of gas- and diesel-powered small (≤25 horsepower) off-road equipment and increase the use of zero-emission and near-zero-emission construction, agriculture, and manufacturing equipment.
+Prohibit the use of gas- and diesel-powered small (<25 horsepower) off-road equipment and increase the use of zero-emission and near-zero-emission construction, agriculture, and manufacturing equipment.

-The goal of this measure is to increase the total amount of off-road fleet and equipment in the County that are ZEVs to 20 percent by 2030, 50 percent by 2035, and 90 percent by 2045.
+The goal of this measure is to increase the total amount of off-road fleet and equipment in unincorporated Los Angeles County that are ZEVs to 20 percent by 2030, 50 percent by 2035, and 95 percent by 2045; and to increase the fleetwide percentage of construction, agriculture, and manufacturing equipment in unincorporated Los Angeles County that are ZEVs to 50 percent by 2030, 75 percent by 2035, and 100 percent by 2045.

-The Measure T9 calculations use Adjusted BAU off-road vehicle fuel consumption and GHG emissions as a baseline for estimating GHG emission reductions.
-Measure T9 aims to electrify the County's off-road vehicles and equipment by an increasing percentage in each future year.
-To calculate GHG emission reductions associated with Measure T9, fuel use from diesel, gasoline, and compressed natural gas under the Adjusted BAU forecast was multiplied by electrification rates by target year and then converted to electricity using specific EERs by fuel type and conversion factors from gallons to Btu and Btu to electricity use.
-GHG emissions from electricity under Measure T9 were calculated using the same participation rates and emission factors implemented under Measure ES2, as discussed below.
-Diesel, gasoline, and natural gas GHG emissions were calculated using emission factors derived from CARB's OFFROAD2017 ORION model.
-GHG emissions to estimate the emission reductions from Measure T9.
+The Measure T9 calculations use Adjusted BAU off-road vehicle fuel consumption and GHG emissions as a baseline for estimating GHG emissions reductions.
+Measure T9 aims to electrify unincorporated Los Angeles County's off-road vehicles and equipment by an increasing percentage in each future year.
+To calculate GHG emissions reductions associated with Measure T9, fuel use from diesel, gasoline, and compressed natural gas under the Adjusted BAU forecast was multiplied by electrification rates by target year and then converted to electricity using specific EERs by fuel type and conversion factors from gallons to Btu and Btu to electricity use.^{49,50} GHG emissions from electricity under Measure T9 were calculated using the same participation rates and emission factors implemented under Measure ES2, as discussed below.
+Diesel, gasoline, and natural gas GHG emissions were calculated using emission factors derived from CARB's OFFROAD2017 ORION model.51 GHG emissions to estimate the emissions reductions from Measure T9.

-- Natural gas-fueled equipment is not displaced by electric equipment. - CPA and SCE emission factors for electricity are the same as those reported in section B.1 below. - CPA participation rates after implementation of Measure ES2.
+- Natural gas-fueled equipment is not displaced by electric equipment. - CPA and SCE emission factors for electricity are the same as those reported in section B.1 below. - CPA participation rates after implementation of Measure ES2. - EERs applied to each non-electric fuel type to convert to electricity.